-While such apostrophes begin in anthropomorphic play, they end in something much more mutual and entangled, as language enables pleasure to pass over (or through) the (Oedipal) symbolic and objet petit a, or the speaker’s desire to be amused by the phallic philosopher.
+While such apostrophes begin in anthropomorphic play, they end in something much more mutual and entangled as language enables pleasure to pass over (or through) the (Oedipal) Symbolic and objet petit a or the speaker’s desire to be amused by the phallic philosopher.
 Instead, we end in a nebulous pleasure jointly enjoyed through the intermingling of language and materiality, human and nonhuman pondering.
 As Zupančič writes, “language cannot be neatly separated from the Real,” just as jouissance blurs the lines between animal and human: “enjoyment is what disturbs this animal, wakes it up to a different reality, wakes it up to metaphysics (or politics), makes it do all kinds of strange ‘human’ or inhuman things” (69, 90).
-In these passages in Letters, Wollstonecraft balances between, on the one hand, extreme the extreme disruption caused by unbridgeable difference and, on the other, a drastic merging or assimilation into identity.
+In these passages in Letters, Wollstonecraft balances between, on the one hand, the extreme disruption caused by unbridgeable difference and, on the other, a drastic merging or assimilation into identity.
 We might turn to Michael Marder’s notion of “vegetal democracy,” a common soul that adheres to “the principles of inherent divisibility and participation” in plant life “which traverses all other modes of living while preserving their differences,” constituted by a “giving itself without reserve to everyone and everything that lives” (51, 52).

-In this moment of seeming Romantic intersubjectivity, what begins as the synthesthesia of losing breath or air through the eyes, or receiving the tree’s airy thoughts, becomes a blurring of subject and object, as Wollstonecraft’s soul diffuses into the waves, and, finally, her material deliquescence, her affect, becomes one with the tide.
+In this moment of seeming Romantic intersubjectivity, what begins as the synesthesia of losing breath or air through the eyes, or receiving the tree’s airy thoughts, becomes a blurring of subject and object as Wollstonecraft’s soul diffuses into the waves and, finally, her material deliquescence, her affect, becomes one with the tide.
 This vivacious tongue-lashing of Wollstonecraft’s—what she calls her ineffable pleasure—is no mere sublimation of her panting desire for an absent Imlay, the name of the father, the He-Who-Must-Not-Be-Named, who would identify her (feminine) sex and sexuality as subordinated to the phallic.
 Neither is such pleasure simply a form of feminine jouissance “beyond the phallus,” defined against the phallus, along the lines of Lacan’s intimations in Seminar XX.
-Rather, this is Wollstonecraft at her most psychotic, who imagines her soul leaves her body and diffuses—materially, spiritually—into the scene—both the moving affect of breeze and waves as well as the scene’s own fluid symbolic.
+Rather, this is Wollstonecraft at her most psychotic, who imagines her soul leaves her body and diffuses—materially, spiritually—into the scene—both the moving affect of breeze and waves as well as the scene’s own fluid Symbolic.